data2health/architecting_attribution/engagement.md

 * We have contacted all CD2H participants who’ve onboarded and indicated interest in this project to say hi, remind them of our github, and direct them there.
 * We have also contacted people who have indicated interest in our project but never onboarded, share our github repo.
 * Make use of #Attribution on [CD2H Slack](https://cd2h.slack.com/messages).
-This channel will be used to chat about the project, answer questions, be a community spot.
+This channel is used to chat about the project, answer questions, be a community spot.
 We'll also share relevant files, presentations, announcements for feedback, networking.
 * Social coding - Use Github to communicate, share work and collaborate with above mentioned communities
 * Make it easy.
 We'll be sure to tag people who’ve expressed interest in helping with a certain aspect of the project.
 * Collaboration with CD2H Partners - Bi-weekly sprint planning meetings